sainikh/RecylerveiwInFragment/README.md

 This project mainly focused on implemeting Fragments in an activity and then a recycler view in that fragments and passing data from one fragment to another using View Binding

 ### view Binding
+we are using view Binding to intract between fragments.
+Its importent to know this before you start implementing data passing from one fragment to another
+This link below explains What is view binding and more info in it
 ## https://www.youtube.com/watch?v=omml4lK_b-A

 ### navComponents